Mount Everest: IUGS geological heritage site

-In respect of the recognition of the 'highest rocks on the planet' as fossiliferous, marine limestone, the 'Ordovician Rocks of Mount Everest' were included by the International Union of Geological Sciences (IUGS) in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an 'IUGS Geological Heritage Site' as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of the recognition of the "highest rocks on the planet" as fossiliferous, marine limestone, the Ordovician Rocks of Mount Everest were included by the International Union of Geological Sciences (IUGS) in its assemblage of 100 geological heritage sites around the world in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."

 Flora and fauna

 There is very little native flora or fauna on Everest.
-A moss grows at 6480 m on Mount Everest.
-It may be the highest altitude plant species.
+A type of moss grows at 6480 m on Mount Everest and it may be the highest altitude plant species.
 An alpine cushion plant called Arenaria is known to grow below 18000 ft in the region.
 According to the study based on satellite data from 1993 to 2018, vegetation is expanding in the Everest region.
 Researchers have found plants in areas that were previously deemed bare.

-Euophrys omnisuperstes, a minute black jumping spider, has been found at elevations as high as 6700 m, possibly making it the highest confirmed non-microscopic permanent resident on Earth.
-In the base camp of Everest the jumping spider Euophrys everestensis occurs.
-It lurks in crevices and may feed on frozen insects that have been blown there by the wind.
+A minute black jumping spider of the genus Euophrys has been found at elevations as high as 6700 m, possibly making it the highest confirmed non-microscopic permanent resident on Earth.
+Another Euophrys species, E. everestensis, has been found at 5030 m, and may feed on insects that have been blown there by the wind.
 There is a high likelihood of microscopic life at even higher altitudes.